av-crypto-security/linux-network/README.md

-# Linux & Network Security Labs
+# Linux & Network Security

-This repository contains structured hands-on labs for Linux, networking, and security engineering fundamentals.
+This repository contains structured hands-on projects for Linux, networking, and security engineering fundamentals.

 The focus is on:
 - system-level understanding (Linux, systemd, networking)